Mattress & Upholstery

 • As soon as you notice heavy staining, bad smell or the presence of frequent allergic reactions, you can be sure that your mattress needs to be deep cleaned.

-• It is important to vacuum prior to spot cleaning to collect debris and particles that may, otherwise, affect the results of your hard work.
+• It is important to vacuum before spot cleaning to collect debris and particles that may, otherwise, affect the results of your hard work.

 • Do not use too much liquid when cleaning the mattress because you risk damaging it and stimulating mould growth.